projetmbc/for-writing/@prism/contrib/products/readme/how-to/palettes.md

 ### The palettes folder

 This folder is used to store palettes provided as files using the specific implementation chosen.
 Each file name gives the name of the palette.
-For example, on October 14, 2025, the `palettes` folder contained the following items defining three palettes named `BlindFish`, `GasFlame`, and `GroovyRainbow`.
+For example, on December 20, 2025, the `Lua` `palettes` folder contained the following items defining three palettes named `BlindFish`, `GasFlame`, and `GroovyRainbow`.

 ~~~
 - palettes